-A Windows PC laptop computer and projector will be provided for each session.
-Presenters will NOT be allowed to use their own computers in the sessions.
+provided for each session.
+Presenters will NOT be allowed to use their own computers in the sessions, unless it is absolutely necessary and is in coordination with the session chair.
 If possible, computers will be located on the podium in each session.
 If this is not possible, an infrared remote providing forward and backward control of the PowerPoint presentation will be provided in each session.